lanl/benchmarks/doc/sphinx/3_vibe/vibe.rst

 The executable `burgers-benchmark` will be built in `parthenon/build/benchmarks/burgers/` and can be run as, e.g.

 .. code-block:: bash

+   NX=128
+   NBLK=16
+   NLIM=250
+   NLVL=3
-   mpirun -n 36 burgers-benchmark -i ../../../benchmarks/burgers/burgers.pin parthenon/mesh/nx1=128 parthenon/mesh/nx2=128 parthenon/mesh/nx3=128 parthenon/meshblock/nx1=16 parthenon/meshblock/nx2=16 parthenon/meshblock/nx3=16 parthenon/nlim=250
+   mpirun -np 36 burgers-benchmark -i ../../../benchmarks/burgers/burgers.pin parthenon/mesh/nx{1,2,3}=${NX} parthenon/meshblock/nx{1,2,3}=${NXB} parthenon/time/nlim=${NLIM} parthenon/mesh/numlevel=${NLVL}"
+   #srun -n 32 ... also works.
+Note that mpirun does not exist on HPE machines at LANL.
 ..

 Varying the ``parthenon/mesh/nx*`` parameters will change the memory footprint.
 The memory footprint scales roughly as the product of ``parthenon/mesh/nx1``, ``parthen/mesh/nx2``, and ``parthenon/mesh/nx3``.
 The ``parthen/meshblock/nx*`` parameters select the granularity of refinement: the mesh is distributed accross MPI ranks and refined/de-refined in chunks of this size. ``parthenon/mesh/nx1`` must be evenly divisible by ``parthenon/meshblock/nx1`` and the same for the other dimensions.
 Smaller meshblock sizes mean finer granularity and a problem that can be broken up accross more cores.
 However, each meshblock carries with it some overhead, so smaller meshblock sizes may hinder performance.

+The results presented here use 64, 128, and 160 for  memory footprints of 20%, 40%, and 60% footprints respectively.
+These problem sizes are run with 4, 8, 18, 26, and 36 processes on a single node without threading.

-Results from Branson are provided on the following systems:
+Results from Parthenon are provided on the following systems:

-* Commodity Technology System 1 (CTS-1) with Intel Broadwell processors,
+* Commodity Technology System 1 (CTS-1) (Snow) with Intel Broadwell processors,
 * An Nvidia A100 GPU hosted on an [Nvidia Arm HPC Developer Kit](https://developer.nvidia.com/arm-hpc-devkit)

 CTS-1